esm-tools/esm_tools/docs/contributing.rst

 4. Follow steps 5-7 in :ref:`contributing:Contribution to esm_tools Package`.

-Get Back to the Standard Fistribution
+Get Back to the Standard Distribution
 -------------------------------------

 Once finished with the contribution, you might want to get back to the standard